AnarAgaev/Bookstore/README.md

 # Bookstore
-React study project - online bookstore on React, Redux and React router.
+React study project - online bookstore on React and Redux.